 Esther Kühler, M.D.

-Esther Kühler was born and raised in the Netherlands.
-She received her medical education at the University of Leiden.
+Esther Kühler received her medical education at the University of Leiden.
 Esther has always been fascinated by the complexity of the brain and initially trained to be a neuro-surgeon.
 A deepening interest in people’s behavior led her to a specialization in psychiatry.
 Esther was certified as a psychiatrist in 2008.

 From 2008 – 2011 Esther served as lead psychiatrist at a mental health clinic in the Hague.
 She then established her private practice in 2011.
 Esther treats many expats in her practice and acts as an advisor to a number of multinational companies on issues dealing with mental health.
 She also has experience in the treatment of addiction and is a consulting physician at various hospitals.
 Esther has supervised the psychiatric training of numerous medical residents.

 Denise Trooster, M.D.

-Denise Trooster, MD, is an expert in clinical psychiatry specializing in the counselling of both adult and adolescent expatriates.
+Denise Trooster, MD, is an expert in clinical psychiatry specializing in the counselling of expatriates.
 She provides diagnosis and both psychopharmacological and alternative treatment based on over 15 years of experience as a clinician in Europe, South America and Asia.